Loaded with oil-rich fruitlets and tightly packed spikelets, the fresh fruit bunch drives harvest value, oil yield, and processing efficiency.

 What is Fresh Fruit Bunch (FFB)?

-A Fresh Fruit Bunch (FFB) is a dense, oval-shaped cluster of oil palm fruits weighing 10 to 30 kg and serves as the primary raw material for palm oil production.
+A Fresh Fruit Bunch (FFB) is a dense, oval-shaped cluster of oil palm fruits that attaches to the crown of the oil palm tree, weighing 10 to 30 kg, and serves as the primary raw material for palm oil production.

 Each bunch contains approximately 1,000 to 3,000 small, oil palm fruits tightly packed along the peduncle.